Justin Nelson, Chair

 Hunting and fishing have added an extra layer to my appreciation for wild places and wildlife.
 I value our public lands and waters, and the possibilities they represent because of this.
 I want to help protect them for future generations to use and enjoy as I have, and my family has.

-Harrison Holub, Region 6
+Harrison Holub, Events Coordinator and Region 6

 My name is Harrison Holub, I was born and raised in Gilbert, Arizona.
 Currently, I am attending Mesa Community College and plan to transfer to ASU to obtain a degree in Biological Sciences with an emphasis on Wildlife Management.